 Conclusion.
 Tobacco has been, and remains, an unparalleled cash crop on farms in this nation.
 In 2021, American farms grew 478 million pounds of tobacco across 219,000 acres valued at \$1.026 billion.
 The vast majority of these farms are small, family held businesses that directly employ 15,549 workers on the farm and support 25,701 jobs across the agricultural sector.
-Tobacco's revenues are three to ten times greater than those complementary crops grown alongside tobacco or in the off-season, meaning there is no economically viable alternative to tobacco on the farm.
+Tobacco's revenues may be up to 30 times greater than those complementary crops grown alongside tobacco or in the off-season, meaning there is no economically viable alternative to tobacco on the farm.
 As North Carolina's Commissioner of Agriculture, Steve Troxler, commented to FDA:

 Given the fluctuations of commodity markets, tobacco provides financial stability for many of these farms to remain in production.
-Without the profitability offered from tobacco, many would not be able to stay in business.
-If the FDA was to ban menthol cigarettes, we are concerned that the impact on the farm level could lead to many farming operations in our state ceasing to exist (see Appendix C).66
+Without the profitability offered from tobacco, many would not be able to stay in business (see Appendix C).